Evidlo/tomosphero/README.md

 ## Memory Usage

-This library was uses only PyTorch array operations for implementation simplicity and speed at the expense of memory consumption.
+This library uses only PyTorch array operations for implementation simplicity and speed at the expense of memory consumption.
 The peak memory usage in GB can be approximated with `examples/memory_usage.py`

 ``` bash
 $ python examples/memory_usage.py